Entanglement-Based Artificial Topology: Neighboring Remote Network Nodes: NEIGHBORING REMOTE NODES

 Indeed, a pure peer-to-peer artificial topology extends the flexibility on the choice of the identities of the nodes exploiting the ultimate artificial link, by involving only clients at different QLANs.
 This could be particularly advantageous for designing distributed network functionalities relying on clients communication capabilities.
 Indeed, if a client needs to communicate with a client belonging to a different QLAN, then -- by proactively manipulating the artificial topology -- the communication request is ready to be served, without further orchestration at the super-node.
 Indeed, the communication request is fulfilled by performing local unitaries without any additional quantum communications.
 And, actually, the client of the other QLAN can be selected by properly manipulating the initial binary star graph.
 Hence their identities can be engineered on-demand.

+From a communication perspective, as the hierarchical peer-to-peer, the pure peer-to-peer forms a fully-connected artificial topology, where each node shares an artificial link with all others.
+Hence, this property is particularly beneficial in multiparty scenarios which require consensus and coordination such as quantum secret sharing \cite{HilBuVla-99, GaeKurBou-07} and quantum voting systems \cite{MisThaPar-21, HilZimBie-06}.

-\begin{cor*}[\textbf{Role Delegation Type II - Case 1}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $n_i$-star graph state $\ket{S_{n_i}}$ (with $i=1,2$) centered at one QLAN client node and connecting all the remaining $(n_i-2)$-clients of the same QLAN and a client node of the other QLAN can be obtained. \begin{proof} Please refer to App.~\ref{app:06}. \end{proof} \end{cor*}
+\begin{cor*}[\textbf{Role Delegation Type II - Case 1}] Starting from a binary star graph state $\ket{S_{n_1,n_2}}$ shared between $n=n_1+n_2$ nodes belonging to two different QLANs, a $n_i$-star graph state $\ket{S_{n_i}}$ (with $i=1,2$) centered at one QLAN client node and connecting all the remaining $(n_i-2)$-clients of the same QLAN and a client node of the other QLAN can be obtained. \begin{IEEEproof} Please refer to App.~\ref{app:06} for more details. \end{IEEEproof} \end{cor*}

 Similarly to Corollary~\ref{cor:01}, due to the particular structure of this artificial topology shown in Fig.~\ref{fig:07-b} -- which has one client as center of the star graph instead of the super-node -- we are induced to label this topology as ``role delegation topology type II'', since (differently from type I) no super-node is connected within the star graph.
 A different realization of this topology -- labeled as ``case 2'' for distinguish from the previous one that is labeled as ``case 1'' -- is derived with the following corollary.